fpicarras/obsidian-main-vault/Universidade/classes/csph-GPU.md

   - A **block** is a group of threads that can share data using **shared memory**.
   - A **grid** contains multiple blocks that execute the same kernel【17†source】.

 - **Thread Scheduling**: Threads are scheduled in **warps**, where 32 threads execute the same instruction at a time.
-GPUs are efficient in executing multiple warps simultaneously, allowing for **massive parallelism**【17†source】【17†source】.
+GPUs are efficient in executing multiple warps simultaneously, allowing for **massive parallelism**.
 ## CUDA Memory Model

 CUDA has a hierarchical memory structure designed to optimize access times and parallelism: